 Antivirus solutions consist of one of the most readily available security controls.
 Almost all operating systems come installed with antivirus products.
 Antivirus products like Malwarebytes, McAfee, or Windows Security Center provide sufficient measures for detecting and eliminating malware threats.
-Cyber actors trick system users into installing different families of malware, including spyware, ransomware, worms, and trojan horses.
+Cyber actors trick system users into installing different malware families, including spyware, ransomware, worms, and trojan horses.
 All types of programs developed to harm a system fall into one of the various malware families.

 4. Implement perimeter defense

 Perimeter defenses allow an organization to protect networks from attacks executed through the internet.
 Conventional network security controls include firewalls.
-Firewalls identify suspicious traffic flowing into a network and blocks it for entering.
+Firewalls identify suspicious traffic flowing into a network and blocks it from entering.
 Also, firewalls defend a network from external intrusions attempted through compromising network security.
-AAs such, to counter online threats, businesses should establish dedicated firewalls in the boundaries connecting a corporate network to the internet.
+To counter online threats, businesses should establish dedicated firewalls in the boundaries connecting a corporate network to the internet.
 The firewalls can be a combination of both hardware and software solutions.

 Besides, businesses should ensure to activate and accurately configure firewalls pre-installed in operating systems.
 The configuration metrics include applications allowed to access the corporate networks and those restricted to private networks only.
 On the alternative, if the available firewall seems inadequate compared to the security environment, then a business can choose to implement alternative firewalls.